guiloga/guirpc/README.md

 [![Build Status](https://www.travis-ci.com/guiloga/guirpc.svg?branch=master)](https://www.travis-ci.com/guiloga/guirpc)

 Is a **Python** RPC package to build and run FaaS-like application service.
-It facilitates the creation of an consumer or a producer, as well as an abstraction layer for the transmission of messages over a connected message broker server.
+It facilitates the creation of a consumer and a producer (a Pub/Sub pattern) providing an abstraction layer for the transmission of messages over a connected message broker server.

-It provides an abstraction layer with some decorators, encoders, serializers and in short all the surrounded layers for easily build, configure and run an **RPC server** as it makes up as a **FaaS-like application**.
+It includes some decorators, encoders, serializers ... and also a CLI application called **guirpc** for easily build, configure and run an **RPC server** as it makes up as a **FaaS-like application**.

 ## Built With